Breakfast/Brunch/Eggs

 Instructions:

-1. Prepare the Hollandaise: Fill your insulated cup with hot water to keep the hollandaise warm.
+1. Prepare the Hollandaise Fill your insulated cup with hot water to keep the hollandaise warm.
 In a small sauce pot, melt the butter until it bubbles but is not browned.
 On your work surface, roll up the damp towel and place the metal bowl inside to stabilize it.
 Separate the egg yolk from the white and place the yolk in the bowl.
-Add a splash of hot sauce (or your preferred acid).
+Add a splash of hot sauce.
 Whisk the yolk and hot sauce together.
-While whisking constantly, very slowly drizzle the hot, melted butter into the yolk mixture.
+While whisking constantly, very slowly drizzle the hot melted butter into the yolk mixture.
 Continue whisking until the hollandaise is smooth and thickened.
-Pour the hot water out of the insulated cup and use a spatula to transfer the hollandaise into the warmed mug.
-Cover with a lid to keep warm.
-(See video tutorial for a visual demonstration of the hollandaise process.)
+Pour the hot water out of the insulated cup, transfer the hollandaise in, and cover to keep warm.
+(See the video tutorial below for a visual walkthrough of the hollandaise process.)

-2. Toast the Muffin and Sizzle the Tasso: Place the split English muffin and tasso slices on the rack on the baking sheet.
-Broil until the muffin is toasted and the tasso is sizzling (2-5 minutes, watch closely to prevent burning).
+2. Toast the Muffin and Sizzle the Tasso Place the split English muffin and tasso slices on the rack on the baking sheet.
+Broil until the muffin is toasted and the tasso is sizzling — 2 to 5 minutes.
+Watch closely to prevent burning.

-3. Poach the Eggs: In a separate pot, bring 2 quarts of water to a simmer with 1 tablespoon of sea salt.
+3. Poach the Eggs In a separate pot, bring 2 quarts of water to a simmer with 1 tablespoon of sea salt.
 Gently place the eggs into the simmering water.
 Poach for 2 minutes for small eggs, or 2 minutes and 15 seconds for large eggs.
-For easy poaching, let the eggs set slightly before gently stirring the water with a slotted spoon.
-Remove the poached eggs with the slotted spoon and place them on the prepared plate with the towel to absorb excess moisture.
+Let the eggs set slightly before gently stirring the water with a slotted spoon.
+Remove with the slotted spoon and place on the towel-lined plate to absorb excess moisture.

-4. Assemble the Eggs Hussarde: Place the toasted English muffin on a plate.
-Top with the sizzling tasso, followed by the tomato slices, and then the poached eggs.
-Spoon a generous amount of hollandaise over the eggs, ensuring the vibrant colors of the tomato and tasso are still visible.
-Garnish with Lucky Cajun Black Label.
+4. Assemble Place the toasted English muffin on a plate.
+Top with the sizzling tasso, followed by the tomato slices, then the poached eggs.
+Spoon a generous amount of hollandaise over the eggs — keep enough of the tomato and tasso visible so the color comes through.
+Garnish with Lucky Cajun Black Label and serve immediately.

-Eggs Hussarde makes a wonderful brunch centerpiece.
-Serve it alongside tossed greens, roasted potatoes, fresh fruit, or even asparagus for a complete and satisfying meal.
+Eggs Hussarde is a complete brunch centerpiece on its own.
+Round it out with tossed greens, roasted potatoes, fresh fruit, or asparagus for a full spread worthy of a New Orleans Sunday morning.